Self- (and partner) parenting

 Paying Attention

-Especially if you happen to actually be a parent yourself, you’re probably aware one of the primary characteristics of human children is their monumental demands on caregiver’s attention.
+Effective parenting necessarily starts with paying attention to your kid.
 Similarly, the task of productively relating to one’s or one’s partner’s “emotional self” starts with paying attention to it, or in other words, “emotional awareness.”
-Mindfulness has become the common label for the act of intentionally focusing one’s attention on some feature of one’s own sensory experience or mental process, a skill many of us learn in childhood whether or not it’s called by that name.
+Mindfulness has become the common label for the act of intentionally focusing one’s awareness on some feature of one’s own sensory experience or mental process, a skill many of us learn in childhood whether or not it’s called by that name.
 That skill of noticing and naming the emotion you’re feeling serves as the foundation for self-parenting in the same way that paying attention to a child is a precondition for effective response to their behavior and needs.
-It’s also worth noting that emotions are often first perceptible as sensations in the body, such that focusing conscious attention on the body may be a useful part of developing this awareness.
-This overall process could then be summarized as a habit of asking yourself questions like:

-- What am I feeling right now?
+• What am I feeling right now?

-- What emotion might be motivating my actions?
+• What emotion might be motivating my actions?

-- What am I feeling in my body?
+• What am I feeling in my body?

-- What is my body telling me?
+• What is my body telling me?

-Considering emotional awareness within a relationship brings up the more complicated question of paying attention to and potentially managing a partner’s emotional experience.
-Humans are genetically equipped with extraordinary technology in this area, resulting in surprisingly common situations where – while interacting, and especially if you know me well – you may be more aware of my emotional state than I am.
+Considering emotional awareness within a relationship brings up the more complicated question of paying attention to and potentially managing a partner’s emotional experience (which we’ll return to later).
+Humans are genetically equipped with extraordinary technology in this area, resulting in surprisingly common situations where—while interacting, and especially if you know me well—you may be more aware of my emotional state than I am.
 This presents us with both the opportunity—and the risk—of sharing or using this information in support of our relationship.
 One part of the complication is the fact that—even if it might be good information for you to have—it often feels a little condescending (or in other words, parental) to be told what you’re feeling, especially by someone you’re not feeling particularly warmly towards at the moment.
+One way to handle this is simply to avoid this kind of commentary while in conflict with your partner, but many couples seem to find benefit in developing some agreed-upon procedure for sharing such information, in that explicitly inviting you to respectfully offer observations about my emotional state may help reduce the sting of being “caught” having feelings.
+In other words, my ability to make productive use of your observations about my emotions, depends both on my willingness to see myself as having them, and on my willingness to be seen having them, which in turn depends on my overall attitude about those feelings in general.

 Relatedly, I may also be able to leverage my observations about your emotional state as information about my own emotional state, effectively using your feelings as a “mirror” for my own.
 Even if I don’t say anything about it to you, simply noticing that you seem to be getting frustrated might be a good cue for me to ask myself if I might be feeling similarly.
 Alternatively, I might use my observation about your emotional state as a moment to ask myself what feeling of mine that your feeling might be a logical response to.